-OCPD is rarely deliberately written into a character, perhaps as it’s a little-known condition.
-However, characters described as having OCD can often be portrayed with the controlling nature of OCPD rather than the anxious nature of OCD.
+OCPD is rarely written deliberately into a character, perhaps as it’s a little-known condition.
+However, characters described as having OCD can often be shown to have the controlling nature of OCPD rather than the anxious nature of OCD.
 An example of this is Sheldon Cooper from The Big Bang Theory.
-Sheldon relies on a very rigid structure in his life and is unable do anything which breaks this structure.
+Sheldon relies on a very rigid structure in his life and is unable to do anything which breaks this structure.
 He throws away an untouched breakfast made for him because it was made on the wrong day of the week.
-He also applies this structure to his friends and especially to his room-mate Leonard, who has to sign and obey an incredibly specific “room-mate agreement” in order to stay with him.
-Sheldon is not written to have OCPD, but he is a good demonstration of how the rigidity of someone with OCPD can impact someone’s life and relationships.
+He also applies this structure to his friends and especially to his room-mate Leonard, who has to obey an incredibly detailed “room-mate agreement” in order to stay with him.
+Sheldon is not written as having OCPD, but his character does demonstrate how the rigidity of someone with OCPD can impact their lives and relationships.

 Studies have found that between 1.7% and 7.8% of people will experience OCPD at some point in their life.
 As you would expect, it is correlated with having OCD- in one study, 27% of people with OCD also had OCPD.
 However, this estimate might be unrealistically high because of how similar their diagnostic criteria appear from the outside.
-The most-used treatment method for OCPD is long-term counselling which aims to help the person understand why they fear change and imperfection, and to help them deal with the fact that other people can’t be expected to conform to their rigid rules.
+The most-used treatment method for OCPD is long-term counselling, which aims to help the person understand why they fear change and imperfection and to help them understand that other people can’t be expected to conform to their rigid rules.
 People with both OCPD and OCD, or OCPD plus an anxiety disorder, can also take antidepressants to help reduce their anxiety.

 Psychological Criticisms of OCPD

-Although personality disorders are supposed to be identified through behaviour which is significantly against cultural norms, this does not work well for OCPD.
-Western culture celebrates hard-working, always-busy perfectionists, which socially rewards many traits of OCPD.
-Because people are often praised for working themselves too hard, OCPD is hard to detect until it causes dysfunction in other ways.
+Although personality disorders are ostensibly defined by behaviour which is significantly against cultural norms, OCPD conflicts with this definition.
+Western culture celebrates hard-working, always-busy perfectionists, and so socially rewards many traits of OCPD.
+Because people are often praised for working themselves too hard, OCPD may be undetected until it causes dysfunction in other ways.
 A person may need to experience a breakdown or crisis before the depths of their perfectionism are revealed.

 Finally, previous studies on OCPD have discussed the lack of exact data about OCPD.
 Over time, people are more likely to stop fitting the diagnostic criteria for OCPD than they are for most other PDs (although DPD and NPD were even less stable).
 This could be because the diagnostic criteria for OCPD have changed significantly over time as psychiatrists have tried to get more information about the condition and its effects.
-Some researchers believe that OCPD may be a neurologically-based condition instead of a personality disorder, as many people with Parkinson’s disease experience a personality change which strongly resembles OCPD.
-Others believe there is not yet enough information to say what type of condition OCPD may be or even to be sure it actually is a unique condition.
+Some researchers believe that OCPD may be a neurologically-based condition instead of a personality disorder, as many people with Parkinson’s disease experience personality changes that strongly resemble OCPD.
+Others believe there is not yet enough information to say what type of condition OCPD may be, or even to be sure it actually is a unique condition.